 Public School vs. Private School: Test Scores

-A recent recap of high school graduates showed private school students scoring 4 points higher on the ACT test.
+A recent recap of high school graduates showed private school students scoring 4 points higher on the ACT.
 The same disparity is found between primary and middle schools, according to the NCES.
 A comparison of mathematics tests showed private schools scored 18 points higher for eighth-graders and 8 points higher for fourth graders.
 Reading had the same results, with the private schools outscoring their public counterparts by 18 points in eighth grade and 15 points in fourth grade.

 Public School vs. Private School: Religion